 Alberta offers several options for individuals and companies looking for the most convenient opportunity to recycle their used oil materials, including used lubricating oil (e.g., automotive oil), oil filters, and oil containers.

-If you have small quantities of used oil (e.g., 20 litres), oil filters (e.g., 20 filters), or oil containers, your best option is to drop them off at one of Alberta’s nearly 230 recycling centres.
+If you have small quantities of used oil (e.g., 20 litres), oil filters (e.g., 20 filters), or oil containers, your best option is to drop them off at one of Alberta’s over 210 collection sites.

-Alberta’s recycling centres include an assortment of public and privately-operated recycling depots, eco-centres, and collection points.
-These locations will accept small quantities of used oil materials and ensure they are recycled into useful, new products.
+Alberta’s collection sites include an assortment of public and privately-operated recycling depots, eco-centres, and drop-off locations.
+These sites will accept small quantities of used oil materials and ensure they reach government-approved processors, who will recycle them into useful, new products.

 The Alberta Used Oil Management Association (AUOMA) recommends that you always call your preferred drop-off location in advance to confirm: